foliojs/brotli.js/readme.md

     npm install brotli

-If you want to use brotli in the browser, you should use [Browserify](http://browserify.org/) to build it.
+If you want to use brotli in the browser, you should use a bundler to build it.

-In node, or in browserify, you can load brotli in the standard way:
+In node, or in bundlers, you can load brotli in the standard way:

 ```javascript
 var brotli = require('brotli');
 ```

-You can also require just the `decompress` function or just the `compress` function, which is useful for browserify builds.
+You can also require just the `decompress` function or just the `compress` function, which is useful for browser builds.
 For example, here's how you'd require just the `decompress` function.

 ```javascript